Official websites use .gov

 Most college students work part-time while taking classes.
 To participate, you must be enrolled and in good academic standing in an accredited U.S. community college or four-year college.
 If you will be receiving academic credit for your NIH internship, you must obtain permission from your school/academic institution.

 Most graduate students in the AIP are enrolled in master’s programs and work at NIH while taking classes.
 To participate, you must be in good academic standing in a graduate program in the U.S. If you are receiving academic credit for the research performed at NIH, you will need to complete an MOU before starting at the NIH.
+Full-time masters-level students have a cumulative duration between the postbac program and AIP of two years.

 Professional school students (MD, DO, DDS, DVM, etc.) who wish to do research at the NIH, but who are not part of the Medical Research Scholars Program, may take a leave of absence to do research at the NIH.
 To participate, you must be in good academic standing and show proof of deferment if you plan to work at NIH full-time.
 If you are receiving academic credit for the research performed at NIH, you will need to complete a MOU before starting at NIH.